Acting U.S. Navy secretary resigns after ridiculing commander of coronavirus-hit ship

-A fellow Democrat, House Armed Services Committee Chairman Adam Smith, had already called for Modly's removal.
-Modly apologized on Monday for his remarks about Crozier, but Pelosi and Smith said that was not enough to overcome what they described as his highly inappropriate comments.

-His apology did little to mollify the crew on the carrier.
+Modly's apology also did little to mollify the crew on the carrier.
 "He said what he said and nobody is going to forget it," a sailor on the carrier told Reuters.

 As of Tuesday, 230 of about 5,000 personnel on the Theodore Roosevelt have tested positive for the coronavirus.